ratwolfzero/hopalong_python/README.md

 ## Requirements

-To run the programs, the following Python libraries or Modules must be installed / imported:
+To run the programs, the following Python libraries or modules must be installed / imported:

 - matplotlib *
 - numpy *